morszczuk/conference-notes/2022-euruko-helsinki/day-2.md

 ## Questions?
 Big learning from JRuby?
 - When it was created it was 2001, so it's been a long time.

+#  Andy Carroll - Keynote

+## Talks

+## Raw notes

+These are not object shapes.

+They are the same.

+Welcome to Cambridge - 2018.
+A room of full of people - Business of Software.
+CTO of small
+STEP 1 1987 - copying the keyboard
+STEP 2 2007 - Rails
+STEP 3 2022 - PROFIT?

+## Story of Steve Shirley
+Steve Shirley
+Aged 5 - 1939, excelled in maths, there was no standard curriculum in '50 in UK.
+Aged Post Office Research.

+ICT1305

+1962

+Freelance Programmers - F International
+It sounded

+- I have no office
+- i have no employees

+1996 -

+Remote in '60.
+Flexible - 20 hours a week.
+Employee Owned - shareholders strust, so programmers were receiving money.
+Women.

+Dame Stephanie "Steve" Shirley - OBE CH (Companion of Honour)

+First women this, I couldn't drive a bus, I couldn't open a bank acount.
+She had to fight the work.
+Home and families responsibilities.
+She started to challenge the.
+"Steve" Shirley

+computer - a person who makes calculations

+THE POWER OF MATHS

+1906,
+Grace MF-ing Hopper
+She joined the reserves.
+She was sent to Harvard.
+The machine was itself.
+She was going through rank and competetence

+1946 - computer.

+She was no means female programmers.
+Anyaxis.
+The demo was a spectacular.
+Man posing to the
+ENIAC.
+Giant brians were the women.

+WITI had no knowledge of their works.

+In 1951 she worked on the first.

+A-0
+A-1
+A-2
+MATH-MATIC
+FLOW-MATIC

+PDQ Coomunity (Pretty Damn Quick)

+COBOL - by no means.

+Programming - Software Engineering (NATO Software Engineering Conference, in 7-11 Oct, 1965)

+Suzanne Fowler (2017) - Uber

+Turing - The limitation game
+Hidden Figures (book > movie)

+It's okay for me to talk about because "I look like you".

+Less of a question, more of a comment guy.
+Technology doesn't have anything to do with politics guy.
+Politics is just a formalization of power.

+It was just a joke, don't be so sensitive guy.
+"Totally in your personal space".

+Don't assume - or you make an ass of u & me
+Don't assume.
+It takes effort not to steorotype.

+Fear - We are scared of getting it wrong.
+Two flavours of fear:
+- OOPS - best to be nice, "I'm sorry that you were offended"
+- Will it be harder? - pushing against the stereotype is not easy

+Pay fairly.
+I mean it. - How to pay individuals.
+They know who is underpaid.
+Fix the apy of the folks that deserve it.
+This will help with hiring too.

+There is a risk that you will end up with the team consisting of the same looking guys.

+Mentoring/ Sponsorship"

+"Lending privilege"

+Bring back

+MATZ IS NICE AND SO WE ARE NICE...

+Push against the easy path of how the things were.

+It's difficult emotionally and practically.
+We can't take this on.

+Another perspectives.
+You are welcome, I'm sorry for the extra effort you need to make.

+Thanks, do better, and sorry for all the swears.

+It's bailing out for world which is more open.